This post was originally published in 2020 and has since been updated with photos and a different dip for the wings.

 Now, pour the spices into a large bowl and mix with a spoon.
 Add your chicken wings one at a time and toss well to coat, making sure that each one is very well seasoned and coated.
 This is important to ensure maximum flavour.
 Look at the photo below to see how well these are coated.

-Preheat the airy fryer to 400 degrees.
+Preheat the airy fryer.

 Place a wire rack over a baking sheet.
 Heat your oven to 250 degrees and add the air fried chicken wings to the baking sheet.
 Then place this in the oven to keep the cooked ones warm.
 Repeat with the remaining chicken wings until all are done.